 A certificate in interior decorating prepares students for entry-level work in the field.
 Although many interior decorators become independent contractors, some choose to start their careers working for furniture stores, restaurants, galleries, or boutiques.
 Some move on to become staff employees at larger institutions such as hotel chains, home building firms, advertising agencies, or architectural firms.

 Generally, individuals holding associate's degrees in interior design start out as assistants to designers, specializing in residential or kitchen and bath design or as sales representatives.
 Some graduates practice interior decorating.
-The U.S. Bureau of Labor Statistics (BLS) predicted that jobs for interior designers would increase more slowly than average for all occupations, at a rate of 4%, in the 10-year period of 2014-2024 (www.bls.gov).
-The BLS also projected interior design job opportunities in specialized design firms to grow by 8% from 2014-2024.
-The BLS reported that the median annual income for interior designers was $55,510 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicted that jobs for interior designers would increase more slowly than average for all occupations, at a rate of 4%, in the 10-year period of 2018-2028 (www.bls.gov).
+The BLS reported that the median annual income for interior designers was $56,040 in May 2019.

 While some bachelor's degree program graduates choose to become independent subcontractors as proprietors of their own interior design firm, others ally themselves with existing organizations.
 Over time and with experience, they advance to managerial or supervisory positions.
 Common job titles include: